rizkiandreas/Glammy-Web/README.md

 ## GLAMMY ID

-Glammy is The Biggest Fashion Online Store in Indonesian.
+Glammy is The Largest Fashion Wholesale Marketplace

 ## Support By Laravel PHP Framework